 The 2011 MTV Video Music Awards dominated Twitter and YouTube in the Pew Research Center’s Project for Excellence in Journalism’s New Media Index for the week of Aug.
 29-Sept.
 2, while bloggers focused on a much more serious event in Hurricane Irene.

-David CohenDavid Cohen has been co-editor of AllFacebook since September 2011.
+David CohenDavid Cohen, editor of AllFacebook, has been with the blog since September 2011.
 Prior to that, he worked on other WebMediaBrands blogs (SocialTimes, WebNewser), and as a Web editor for several other sites (Multichannel News, Broadcasting & Cable, Sports Video Group).

 Investors can share their stock-market tips with one click of their iPhone, iPad, or iPod Touch thanks to Finster, a new app from iDATA.